-Attendance/In-Class Labs (10%)
+Attendance/In-Class Labs (15%)

 Attendance will be taken each day of class via a sign-in sheet.
 It is the student's responsibility to make sure that the sheet is signed.
-Each class will be worth five (5) points, and will be calculated as a score at the end of the semester.
-Any in-class quizzes or assignments given by the instructor will also factor into this percentage calculation
+Each class will be worth one (1) pt. and will be calculated as a score at the end of the semester.
+Any in-class quizzes or labs given by the instructor will also factor into this percentage calculation